 - I can’t empty my mind.

 The truth is: when you first try to meditate, all those assumptions may feel valid.
-But give it two weeks and these lies can be left in the past.
+But give it two weeks because these lies can be left in the past.

 So, here’s the deal, kitten: I’m going to challenge you to begin (or restart) a mediation practice along with me.
 Meditation doesn’t only work if you do perfect yoga poses and breathe into a single sound.
 It can be done in other ways – with stillness, visualization, and active.
 Just lean into a little courage, tell your inner critic we are simply performing an experiment, and give some of these nifty meditative tricks a try to discover what clicks for you.